opendaylight/docs/docs/release-notes/projects/netconf.rst

   None

-* `Link to Open Bugs <https://jira.opendaylight.org/projects/NETCONF/issues/?filter=allopenissues>`_
+* Link to `Open Bugs <https://jira.opendaylight.org/projects/NETCONF/issues/?filter=allopenissues>`_

 End-of-life
 ===========

-* List of features/APIs which are EOLed, deprecated, and/or removed in this release
+List of features/APIs that are EOLed, deprecated, and/or removed in this release:

-  The RFC8040 RESTCONF endpoint has been promoted to stable, which marks its first release.
+* The RFC8040 RESTCONF endpoint has been promoted to stable, which marks its first release.
 Its un-authenticated feature has been removed.

-  Since this endpoint corresponds to a published standard and supports various YANG 1.1 features, we will be transitioning to it.
+* Since this endpoint corresponds to a published standard and supports various YANG 1.1 features, we will be transitioning to it.

-  To that effect, the bierman02 endpoint is now deprecated, and users should start testing and migrating to the RFC8040 endpoint.
+* To that effect, the bierman02 endpoint is now deprecated, and users should start testing and migrating to the RFC8040 endpoint.

-  The old endpoint will not be removed for at least two releases, after which point we will re-evaluate the cost of carrying this code.
+* The old endpoint will not be removed for at least two releases, after which we will re-evaluate the cost of carrying this code.

 Standards